fynish/style/CONTRIBUTING.md

 # Contributing

-Presumingly you are here because you are working on a Fynish project.
+Nothing here is immutable.
+If we are wrong about something, submit a **well thought out, well written** PR explaining why a different choice better meets the goals we've outline for this guide.
+Links to blog posts or conference talks (including your own) are encouraged.

-Anyone can submit style guide/project workflow type PRs to this repo.
+Anyone (inside or outside of Fynish) can submit PRs to this repo.
 However, know that we are going to be incredibly picky about anything getting merged here.

-We are using this guide for our internal projects, so we can't really have it diverge from the standards currently being applied.
+---
+Copyright © 2020-2021.
+Released under a [MIT License](https://opensource.org/licenses/MIT).